 Continental could be exposed to material risks in connection with a global financial and economic crisis.

-Continental generates a large percentage (69%) of its sales from automobile manufacturers (original equipment manufacturers, OEMs).
-The remainder of Continental’s sales is generated from the replacement or industrial markets, mainly in the replacement markets for passenger-car and truck tires, and to a lesser extent in the non-automotive end markets of the other business areas.
+With a 61% share of consolidated sales, the automotive industry – with the exception of the replacement business – is Continental’s most important customer group.
+The remainder of its sales are generated from the replacement or industrial markets, mainly in the replacement markets for passenger-car and truck tires, and to a lesser extent in the non-automotive end markets of the other group sectors.

-In the year under review, Continental’s five largest OEM customers (Daimler, Fiat-Chrysler, Ford, Renault-Nissan-Mitsubishi and VW) generated approximately 37% of sales.
+In the year under review, Continental’s five largest OEM customers (Daimler, Ford, Renault-Nissan-Mitsubishi, Stellantis and VW) generated approximately 33% of sales.
 If one or more of Continental’s OEM customers is lost or terminates a supply contract prematurely, the original investments made by Continental to provide such products or outstanding claims against such customers could be wholly or partially lost.

-Moreover, Continental generated 48% of its 2020 total sales in Europe and 18% in Germany alone.
-By comparison, 25% of Continental’s total sales in 2020 were generated in North America, 24% in Asia, and 3% in other countries.
+Moreover, Continental generated 49% of its 2021 total sales in Europe and 17% in Germany alone.
+By comparison, 25% of Continental’s total sales in 2021 were generated in North America, 22% in Asia-Pacific, and 4% in other countries.
 Therefore, in the event of an economic downturn in Europe, particularly in Germany, for example, Continental’s business and earnings situation could be affected more extensively than that of its competitors.
 Furthermore, the automotive and tire markets in Europe and North America are largely saturated.
 To minimize this dependence, Continental is striving to improve the regional sales balance, particularly by generating more sales in emerging markets and especially in Asia.

-Based on a scenario analysis that assumes market stagnation in 2021, and taking into account restructuring measures required as a result, we anticipate a decline of around 2 percentage points in the adjusted EBIT margin.
+Based on a scenario analysis that assumes stagnation with regard to the global production of passenger cars and light commercial vehicles in 2022, and taking into account measures required as a result, we anticipate a decline of around 2 percentage points in the adjusted EBIT margin.

 Continental could be severely affected by the consequences of the COVID-19 pandemic over a longer period.